MalombaKevin/Malombacodes/steps.md

 + user should be able to search for posts/memes
 + users should be able to follow each other
 + users should be able to comment on a post
-+ Thanos & Memespot pages for users
++ Thanos, MalombacodesTV & Memespot pages for users

 # Steps
 + Create and activate virtual environment